Arc coloring of odd graphs for hamiltonicity: Introduction

+Coloring the arcs of biregular graphs was considered in \cite{DD}, with potential applications to the design of experiments for industrial chemistry, molecular biology, cellular neuroscience and solving 3-dimensional puzzles like the one known as Great Circle Challenge.
+It would be also valuable to find likewise applications of arc coloring to graphs other than bipartite graphs, like the odd graphs, for example, and any other similar graphs in that all vertices have departing arcs with all weights (colors) from 0 to $k$ such that the sum of oppositely oriented arcs is constantly $k$.
+In this work, coloring the arcs of $O_k$ occupies the place of missing 1-factorizations, since the Petersen graph $O_3$ is 4-edge-colorable and if $k$ is a power of 2 then $O_k$ is $k+1$-edge-colorable \cite{B}.
+Resulting arc-factorizations in Section~\ref{modular} are seen in Section~\ref{verL} to influence recent uniform 2-factors and Hamilton cycles of $O_k$ \cite{u2f,Hcs}.

-We recur to a natural {\it edge-supplementary 1-arc factorization} $\mathbb{A}_k$ of $O_k$, meaning that the two oppositely oriented arcs (1-arcs \cite[p.~59]{GR}) of each edge of $O_k$ are assigned by $\mathbb{A}_k$ {\it colors} $a,b\in\{0,\ldots,k\}=[0,k]$ such that $a+b=k$ (so $a,b$ are said to be $k$-{\it supplementary} or {\it supplementary in} $k$), in such a way that the arcs departing from each vertex are in one-to-one correspondence with $[0,k]$.
+In fact, we recur in Section~\ref{modular} to an {\it edge-supplementary 1-arc factorization} $\mathbb{A}_k$ of $O_k$, meaning that the two oppositely oriented arcs (1-arcs, in \cite[p.~59]{GR}) of each edge of $O_k$ are assigned {\it colors} $a,b\in\{0,\ldots,k\}=[0,k]$ by means of $\mathbb{A}_k$ such that $a+b=k$ (so $a,b$ are said to be $k$-{\it supplementary} or {\it supplementary in} $k$), in such a way that the arcs departing from each vertex are in one-to-one correspondence with $[0,k]$.

-To define the claimed edge-supplementary 1-arc factorization $\mathbb{A}_k$ of $O_k$, we consider the partition of $V(O_k)$ into $\mathbb{Z}_n$-{\it classes}, that is the cyclic equivalence classes mod $n$.
+To define the claimed edge-supplementary 1-arc factorization $\mathbb{A}_k$ of $O_k$, we consider in Section~\ref{modular} a partition of $V(O_k)$ into $\mathbb{Z}_n$-{\it classes}, namely the cyclic equivalence classes mod $n$.

 To get these $\mathbb{Z}_n$-classes, we take each vertex $u$ of $O_k$ expressed as the characteristic vector of the subset $u\subset\mathbb{Z}_n$ it represents.
-Each such characteristic vector yields a binary string, called a {\it bitstring}, which is a sequence of digits 0 and 1, called 0-{\it bits} and 1-{\it bits}, respectively.
+Each such vector is a binary string, or {\it bitstring}, namely a sequence of digits 0 and 1 said to be 0-{\it bits} and 1-{\it bits}, respectively.

-The number of bits (resp.
-1-bits) of a bitstring $u$ is said to be its {\it length} (resp. its {weight}).
-Each $u\in V(O_k)$ can be seen as a bitstring of length $n$, so we say it is an $n$-bitstring.
+The number of bits (resp., 1-bits) of a bitstring $u$ is said to be its {\it length} (resp., its {\it weight}).
+Each $u\in V(O_k)$ can be seen as a bitstring of length $n$ said to be an {\it $n$-bitstring}.

 \begin{example} In $O_1$, the subsets $\{i\}$ of $\mathbb{Z}_3$, ($i=0,1,2$) are denoted $100,010,001$, respectively. \end{example}

 We also consider the vertices of $O_k$ as corresponding polynomials mod $x^n+1$ in the ring $\mathbb{Z}[x]$, \cite{D2,D1}, namely in Example~\ref{o1}: $x^0$, $x^1$ and $x^2$ mod $x^3 +1$.